Doomcat29/IT254-Arduino-Project/README.md

 ---

 ## Instructions
-1. Download zip from packages and extract it
+1. Download zip from Github and extract it
 2. Set up arduino
    - Put passive buzzer on breadboard, both pins should be in row E
    - Put jumper wires on either sides aligned with the columns that the buzzer pins are in